 One of the afflictions of ‘Susan’ is poor posture.
-Again, this is something we can work against if we do the right exercise, move regularly and ensure we have the right ergonomic furniture.
+Again, this is something we can work against if we do the right exercise, move regularly and ensure we have the right ergonomic setup.

 One way we can stop the permanent slouching and ‘tech neck’, caused by sitting hunched over a device for too long, is by making sure we take regular screen breaks.
 More than lifting our head from the screen, it means getting up and moving around, stretching and going for a walk (or even have a dance if you feel like it)!

 (Check out all the exercises for tech neck with our physiotherapist, Kate Cadbury, inside issue 16 – available with a digital subscription.)

 If you’re prone to sitting for long periods or forget to take a break, set a timer so that you move at least every hour.
 You could also tie in your movement break with the Pomodoro technique – a popular time management tool.

 A good posture is one way to help prevent many injuries and long-term discomfort.
 Ergonomic specialists, Posturite, gave a detailed explanation of how to work from home ergonomically in our 2020 Vision issue.
 Check out the pilates and yoga poses that are ideal for homeworkers, as well as our guide to an ergonomic setup in the first print issue.

 To avoid the grim future of working from home that Susan portrays, it’s useful to check-in with yourself if you’re prone to mindlessly snacking.

 Nutritional therapist, Katherine Caris-Harris offers a few nutrition tips for homeworkers in our interview and she suggests ditching the high-carbohydrate snacks in favour of more protein-based foods and a variety of fruits and vegetables.